 E smiled at that.
 She imagined a little blonde girl with pigtails bounding down the stairs with a pink pajama top on with a glossy and glittery cartoon horse on the front and wanting to tell all kinds of fanciful stories of ships on high seas and how her two favorite chickens are in love and she wants to put on a wedding for them.

 “How do you like your eggs cooked?”
 The woman suddenly asked with a curious look on her face, “I’d forgotten to ask.”

 “Oh, I don’t mind however they’re cooked.”
 She could smell bacon in the air and so added, “As long as they are paired with bacon, I think they’re perfect.”

 The woman’s eyes sparkled, “Oh, you’ll love this bacon.
 It’s the best.
 I only ever buy this kind.
 It’s from a tiny market that buys from a local family farm, down in Banesbury.
-You really ought to go by there on your travels.
+You really ought to go by there, Banesbury, on your travels.
 My daughter likes the candy maker there, too.
-She likes his lollipops, and when she’s older, I’m sure she’ll love their butterscotches.”
-She pulls a tiny wrapped candy from a clear dish on the counter.
-“You ought to try one.
+She likes his lollipops and, when she’s older, I’m sure she’ll love their butterscotches.”
+She pulls a tiny wrapped candy from a clear dish on the counter and offers if to E. “You ought to try one.
 They’re my most favorites.
 Even John doesn’t care much for any candy but this one, so I always buy a little handful for the kitchen.
 I catch him sneaking one after work, and then another after dinner.
 He always denies it–playfully, of course; John would never lie to me–and then he laughs it off and shows it to me on his tongue.”
 She giggles at herself.